Student Loans

 Guidelines for Alternative/Private Loan Recipients

-5. The loan amount cannot exceed the Cost of Attendance (COA).
-Contact the FAO for COA figures.
+- The loan amount cannot exceed the Cost of Attendance (COA).
+Cost of programs vary, this is an average estimate.

 Tuition and fees must be paid no later than 4 p.m. on the day before classes begin each semester.